hashicorp/design-system/website/docs/components/app-footer/partials/code/component-api.md

     Controls if the “LinkTo” is external to the Ember engine, in which case it will use a `<LinkToExternal>` for the `@route`.
   </C.Property>
   <C.Property @name="yield">
-    Elements passed as children are yielded to the content of the `<a>` HTML element.
+    Elements passed as children are yielded as inner content of the `<a>` HTML element.
   </C.Property>
    <C.Property @name="icon" @type="string">
     Use this parameter to show an icon.
 Any [icon](/icons/library) name is acceptable.